alison-t/alison-t.github.io/essays/creative-foundations.md

 <img class="ui small left floated rounded image" src="../images/collaborative-code.jpeg">

-As the middle part of the semester's work follows, a lot of work was done as small manipulations to the [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) template.
-These WODs taught me (though I was not aware at the time) basic understandings of design patterns, like the Publisher-Subscriber design pattern, which influenced my design in my final project.
+In similar fashion, towards mid-semester of ICS 314, a lot of work was done as small manipulations to the [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) template.
+These Workout-Of-the-Days (WODs) taught me (though I was not aware at the time) basic understandings of design patterns, like the Publisher-Subscriber design pattern, which influenced my design in my final project.

 <img class="ui small right floated rounded image" src="../images/sewing.jpeg">